johnbywater/quantdsl/README.md

 Quant DSL
 =========

-*INCOMPLETE, UNDER DEVELOPMENT  -- NB A [new Python package](https://pypi.python.org/pypi/quantdsl) will be released in a few days, so if you happen to see this page and are interested, please come back in a few days :)*
+(*Incomplete and under development document.
+NB A [new Python package](https://pypi.python.org/pypi/quantdsl) will be released in a few days, so if you happen to see this page and are interested, please come back in a few days :)*)

-Quant DSL is a functional programming language, written in Python, that can be used to declare and evaluate stochastic expressions of the value of derivative instruments.
+Quant DSL is a functional programming language, written in Python, that can be used to declare and evaluate stochastic models of derivative instruments.
 A paper defining the [syntax and semantics of Quant DSL expressions](http://www.appropriatesoftware.org/quant/docs/quant-dsl-definition-and-proof.pdf) was published in 2011.

 More recently, in 2014, the language was expanded to support common elements of a functional programming language, so that sophisticated expressions can be represented concisely, as was envisaged in Section 6 of the 2011 paper ("Future Development").

-A dependency graph for the computation can be constructed, and progressively worked through in an event driven manner, so that there is no need for long running processes.
-Intermediate values can be stored, so that there is no need to keep them in memory.

-Evaluation of an expression is optimised so that computational redundancy is eliminated and any branches can be executed in parallel.
-Computation can be distributed across multiple processes on a single machine, or across multiple nodes on a network.
-It can also be done in a single thread.

-Hence, large computations are possible with limited hardware, because the computation is firstly modelled as a network of partial expressions, the model is stored as a dependency graph, and then the model is progressively evaluated until the value of the original expression is known.
+Now, functions can be defined to construct fragments of Quant DSL, combining them into a single expression that can be stored, used as a model for large computations, and then evaluated under different conditions.

+The Quant DSL continues to be a strict subset of the Python language syntax.
 As an illustative example of a Quant DSL module, please consider the following definition of an American option.
+There are two user defined functions, and an expression which states the specific terms of the option.
+The *Wait* and *Choice* codes are built-in elements of the language (see the 2011 paper for details).

 ```python
 def Option(date, strike, underlying, alternative):